shoeffner/mthesis/src/gaze_library.md

 needed, thus this is the default.
 The setting can also be set to an image or video path, allowing to analyze static images and video files as needed.

-The `FaceLandmarks` step employs dlib's +HoG classifier with a pretrained model (see SECTION REFERENCE).
+The `FaceLandmarks` step employs Dlib's +HoG classifier with a pretrained model (see SECTION REFERENCE).
 The model path can be adjusted using the `model` attribute.
 By default it is `shape_predictor_68_face_landmarks.dat`, which is the model file downloaded during Gaze's build process.
 The path has to be